 Morel Mushroom Time!

-Morel Mushroom Hunting Information
+Morel Mushroom Hunting at Heartland Lodge

 According to Merriam-Webster, a morel is any of several edible fungi (genus Morchella, especially M. esculenta) having a conical cap with a highly pitted surface.
 However, I’m thinking that most of the people who go morel mushroom hunting aren’t really concerned about the dictionary definition – it appears that mushroom hunting is as much of a sport as anything.
 And then there are those who enjoy the distinctive taste of their pick – the taste sometimes being described as nutty.
 Morels are most normally cooked and eaten fresh but they can be dried or frozen (but some of the texture and flavor are lost).

 The morel mushroom hunting season is short!
 The month of April is when morel mushrooms begin to appear in Central Illinois but the season can last through mid-May.
 The morel hunting season is best after April showers have come and gone – when adequate rainfall has created moist soil conditions in the woods.
 As far as temperatures go, there are some differences of opinion on the ideal temperatures – some prefer daytime temps of 60° F with temperatures at night staying in the 40’s.
 Others say that the nighttime temps should be at least 55° F while others prefer to wait until it is 60° F at night.
 However, most enthusiasts will tell you that hot daytime temps (anything above 90° F) and dry conditions will put a quick stop to the growth of these mushrooms.

 The morel mushroom normally grows in wooded areas but can be found growing in a variety of places – including cracks of sidewalks!
 But if you don’t have them growing in your sidewalk, head to the woods!
 Morels can be found near creeks but one of the more favorable locations is by dead elm trees.
 Morels don’t discriminate though – they can also be found near cottonwood, tulip poplar, ash and apple trees.
 You will also need to look in undisturbed woods and the wooded edges of fields and river bottoms.
 Walk slowly and watch where you step.
 If you find one morel, look in the immediate vicinity for more – several morels may be in the same area if growing conditions are right.

 As always, dress appropriately for your hike in the woods – sturdy shoes/boots with socks, long jeans, and a hat – are definites!
 And don’t forget your tick spray – from what I am hearing, the ticks are out in droves this year.
 So…spray before you go and check yourself (and others) when you return from your hike.
 Many people also use a walking stick, which serves two purposes.
 You can use it to carefully move plant leaves and push back brush around tree bases but it also saves from bending over to search spots – great back relief!

 One thing I found interesting while researching for this blog – the type of bag or container you take with you can make a difference in the future of mushrooms and mushroom hunting.
 Mesh bags are preferred over plastic ones to allow the spores to spread.

 The recommended method is to use a sharp knife to cut them off cleanly at the base.
 The ‘unspoken’ custom is to harvest all but one or two mushrooms, leaving the smaller ones for wildlife and future mushroom hunters.
 Morels can’t be stored for very long so most hunters will eat them the same day they are picked – ensuring the best flavor.

 Recent land development has decreased the mushrooming territory and many remaining stands of timber have been privatized.
 Therefore, you should always get permission from landowners before hunting mushrooms on their property and if hunting on public land, check at a ranger station as some areas may be under protection.

 However, if you are staying at Heartland Lodge, you already have permission to hunt more than 1200 acres of prime mushroom hunting ground – all while enjoying the other amenities the lodge offers!